PrismLauncher/prismlauncher.org/src/wiki/getting-started/installing-optifine.md

 Now in PolyMC edit the instance you wish to install OptiFine on, open the **Version** tab and click **Add to Minecraft.jar**, select the extracted OptiFine jarmod (the file ending in \_MOD.jar) and confirm.

-OptiFine will now be copied to and installed as a jarmod for that instance so it is safe to delete the installer and extracted mod.
+OptiFine will now be installed as a jarmod in that instance so you can remove the installer and extracted jarmod.

 ## <img src="https://www.optifine.net/favicon.ico" height="20" /> Installing OptiFine on top of a modloader